matt-newman/ubiquitous-funicular/steps.md

 a similar check for date added and last updated, shows there's no difference in those date-times, so they're a little pointless, they could live on either table

+## Application:
+with all data done, thinking about BE & FE setup, if this was the full extent of the app, I'd use NextJS and everything could be done in a small monolith, but the tech requirements suggest a BE service, and MFEs, so I'll do that in a monorepo instead, probably using nx, nest, vite ... or course in a larger setup, I'd keep the BE & FE projects seperate, but there's not gain from doing that

+`npx nx@latest init`
+`npm install -D @nrwl/nest`
+`nx generate @nrwl/nest:application api`

+Quick test:
+`nx serve api`
+go to http://localhost:3000/api/ -> should get "hello world"